chauff/cse1500-web-transcripts/Lecture-8.md

 One of the best ways to learn about web security is to try out a few of the introduced techniques in an actual web application that is vulnerable.
 As we covered Node.js/Express, most useful to us is a vulnerable web application that was written in Node.js/Express.

 The [OWASP NodeGoat project](https://github.com/OWASP/NodeGoat) was designed specifically for this purpose.
 It provides an *"environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js"*.
 OWASP stands for [Open Web Application Security Project](https://www.owasp.org) and is an organization whose mission is to improve software security.
-Creating a vulnerable application to showcase the worst security issues, is one way to train software engineers in web security.
+Creating a vulnerable application to showcase the worst security issues is one way to train software engineers in web security.

 The NodeGoat project implements an *Employee Retirement Savings Management* system called RetireEasy - we already saw a glimpse of it in the previous section.